HollyJM81/Weather-App/README.md

 # Weather App

-Completed as part of the Command Shift Full-Stack Bootcamp (March'23 Cohort)
+Completed as part of the Command Shift Full-Stack Bootcamp (March'23 Cohort).
+Still some tweaks to add on a rainy day...